sscpac/statick/README.md

 Early Statick development and use was targeted towards [Robot Operating System](https://www.ros.org/) (ROS), with results to be displayed on Jenkins.
 Both ROS and Jenkins have a concept of software components as _packages_.
+The standard `statick` command treats the _package_ path as a single package.
-Statick will explicitly look for ROS packages and treat each of them as an individual unit, especially with the command `statick_ws`.
+Statick will explicitly look for ROS packages and treat each of them as an individual unit when running `statick_ws`.

 At the same time Statick is ROS agnostic and can be used against many different programming languages.
 The term _package_ is still used to designate a directory with source code.